 Usa Jingu Shrine

 Just south of Kunisaki, Usa Jingu is the head shrine of all 40,000 Hachiman shrines in Japan.
-Worth a 1-hour stop on the way:
+It’s an easy, stroller-friendly stop worth about an hour on the way in.

 - Stroller-friendly — Wide gravel paths, minimal steps for the main hall.